 Just because someone is nearing the end of life doesn’t mean that it's inappropriate to experience happiness.
 Hospice is not about dying, it's about families getting the most from the time they have together.

 At Compassus, we believe that being honest and open about end-of-life care make the hospice experience more comfortable for everyone.
-To that end, we developed a family resource guide called Along the Final Journey : A Caregiver's Guide (PDF, 830 KB)

 - Clinical Practice Guidelines for Quality Palliative Care

-- Language examples of meaningful hospice discussions
+- Examples for meaningful hospice discussions